ncatlab/nlab-content/pages/8/3/3/4/4338/content.md

 ## Idea

-A zero-divisor is something that, like zero itself, can be multiplied by something nonzero to produce zero as a product.
+A zero-divisor is something that, like [[zero]] itself, when [[multiplication|multiplied]] by something possibly nonzero still produces zero as a product.

 ## Definitions